Dark Intruder: Plot

-The film opens, after the murder of a woman in dark alley by a mysterious caped figure, on a scene between Kingsford and his fiancé Eveleyn Lang (Meredith).
-Kingsford is an expert on the supernatural and along with his dwarf assistant Nikola (Charles Boldender) he is called in by police to uncover the scheme of a Sumerian demon to return to earth and take over a human body.
-A series of murders of women similar to those committed in 1888 London by Jack the Ripper has taken place in San Francisco; in the San Francisco killings, however, a series of statuettes carved of ivory and depicting a repulsive reptilian head is left beside each body.
-In each statue found at a victim’s feet, the demon in the little figurines emerges from the back of a man, budding out farther with each crime.
+The film opens, after the murder of a woman in dark alley by a mysterious caped figure, on a scene between Kingsford and his friend Evelyn Lang (Judi Meredith).
+Kingsford is an expert on the supernatural and, along with his dwarf assistant Nikola (Charles Bolender), is called in by police to uncover the scheme of a Sumerian demon to return to earth and take over a human body.
+A series of murders of women similar to those committed in 1888 London by Jack the Ripper has taken place in San Francisco; in those killings, however, a series of ivory-carved statuettes depicting a repulsive reptilian head is left beside each body.
+In each statuette found, the demon emerges from the back of a man, budding out further with each crime.
 It as though with each killing, the demon is freeing itself from its host a little bit more.
 There also seem to be connections between the four victims.

 Kingsford initially consults an old Chinese curio dealer, Chi Zang (Peter Brocco) for advice.
 The dealer, (whose shop has a statue of a multi-armed Chinese god who may be Yu Lueh) shows Kingsford a mummified creature with a hideous fanged mouth which the priest claims is a Sumerian demon.
-The mummified demon is accompanied by a seven-spoked wheel.
-The priest says that the demon will commit seven killings, one for each spoke, until it accomplishes its purposes, according to mystic periods of time known only to itself.
-Kingsford picks up the small mummy but drops it when it becomes hot and leaves him with a scratched hand.
+This mummified demon is accompanied by a seven-spoked wheel.
+The priest says that the demon will commit seven killings, one for each spoke, until it accomplishes its purposes, according to mystic intervals of time known only to itself.
+Kingsford picks up the small mummy, but drops it when it becomes hot and leaves him with a scratched hand.

-Kinsford then goes to the import shop of his friend Robert Vandenburg where they earlier arranged to meet.
-A shadow trails him, and in the shop, Kingsford is attacked by the hump-backed, long-fingernailed, black hat-wearing, caped and demonically-growling figure who murdered the woman at the start of the film.
+Kingsford then goes to the import shop of his friend and Evelyn's fiancée Robert Vandenburg (Peter Mark Richman), where they earlier arranged to meet.
+A shadow trails him, and in the shop, Kingsford is attacked by the same caped figure who murdered the woman at the beginning of the film.
 Kingsford fends off the attack and the figure disappears.
 The police arrive, as does Vandenburg.